wp-plugins/bh-faq/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin for added faq option into your site
+This plugin will be added Faq Option into your site.
+Very easy and nice plugin.If you had any problem to use this plugin.
+Please contact us.
+Thank you.
+Have a nice day

 == Description ==

-FAQ plugin.
+This is BH FAQ plugin.
 It will be enable faq option on your website.
 Unlimited Colors For Active and Hover options.

 == Installation ==